These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Phillip Thomas, S, Fresno State

-Thomas played well at the Senior Bowl, which helped his draft standing.
-He took a medical redshirt in 2011 and missed the entire season after breaking a leg and dislocating an ankle three days before the first game.
-Thomas had 64 tackles and three interceptions in 2010.
+Thomas played well at the Senior Bowl, which helped his draft standing, but he was underwhelming at the Combine.
+He ran better at his pro day with a 40 time of 4.53 seconds.
+Thomas took a medical redshirt in 2011 and missed the entire season after breaking a leg and dislocating an ankle three days before the first game.
+He had 64 tackles and three interceptions in 2010.

 Robbie Rouse, RB, Fresno State